austriacodes/blockchain-austria/README.md

-[**NEM (New Economy Movement) Vienna, Austria Meetup**](https://meetup.com/NEM-Vienna) -- _a group for anyone interested in the NEM (New Economy Movement) blockchain platform or the XEM cryptocurrency.
+[**NEM (New Economy Movement) Vienna, Austria Meetup**](https://meetup.com/NEM-Vienna) -- _group for anyone interested in the NEM (New Economy Movement) blockchain platform or the XEM cryptocurrency.
 Don't hesitate to join us to get to know more about NEM and the community surrounding it._

 [**Awesome Open Data Austria**](https://github.com/planetopendata/awesome-austria)